crodjer/atg/README.rst

    $ pip install --user atg

-and to install it globall, run:
+and to install it globally, run:

 .. code :: sh